Beasty002/CSS-Practice/Readme.md

 ## Responsive Design

-- Media queries for responsive layouts.
+- Media queries for responsive layouts.✅
-- Viewport meta tag.
+- Viewport meta tag.✅
-- Mobile-first design principles.
+- Mobile-first design principles.✅

 ## Accessibility

 - Semantic HTML and its impact on accessibility.
 - ARIA roles and attributes.
 - Focus management and keyboard navigation.